FreedomBen/breakout71/Readme.md

   - removed the "sides bounce" challenge, bouncing on sides shouldn't be punished
   - once you reach high score of 1000, level unlock hints appear, and required / forbidden upgrades and colored gold/red
   - added tooltip on most items on that screen, that can be triggered on mobile by tapping the text

+- new perk : steering
+- boosted perk : stronger foundation (+3 combo, then +4, then +5..)
+- easy cleanup special effect (and X made of particles)
+- added a few levels
+- level end countdown (on mobile and desktop)
+- level start countdown (on mobile)
+- loosing ball is ok during level end countdown

 - unlocked upgrades and levels : split item description (with tooltip) and "try" button
 - creative mode : removed tooltips for perks as they were getting in the way on mobile